sidiousvic/sidious.pizza/about.md

 ![A scorpion resting on dry earth.](/assets/images/scorpionism.webp){ optimize width=800 fetchpriority="low" caption="Your deadly neighborhood arachnid" }

 In the desert we are a hardworking, industrious, no-bullshit kind of people.
-We have a sense of dignity and politeness that you can only find in small old towns.
+We have a sense of dignity and honesty that you can only find in small old towns.
+Except if you're me when I was a teenager.

 <a name="misled-youth"></a>